 I never felt at home as a business person.
 I feel fully at home as a writer.

-Beyond these walls, I do not feel at home.
-But inside, this little house that has become our home.
-Filled with warmth and good memories.
+Beyond these walls, I do not feel at home in the city in which I reside, yet this little house where we eat and sleep and cry and laugh has become our home.
+It is filled with warmth, good memories, real lives.

 - Where do you feel most at home?